-The Mapping Partner shall review navigation charts, aerial photographs, and other information relative to piers, navigation structures, and port facilities (including dredged channels) that may affect the propagation and transformation or dissipation of waves within a sheltered water body, or that may affect littoral sediment transport.
+The Mapping Partner shall review navigation charts, aerial photographs, and other information relative to piers, navigation structures, and port facilities (including dredged channels) that may affect the propagation and transformation or dissipation of waves within a sheltered water body.
 The Mapping Partner shall consider the range of possible effects of these structures and facilities during 1-percent-annual-chance flood conditions, using readily available data and site characteristics as a guide.